 The Paloma Valley High School Media Center is located in the back of the Administration building.
-The Media Center is open from 7:00AM to 3:00PM every day.
-Mrs. Martin - Library Clerk, is available to help students with their research, library book and textbook needs.
+The Media Center is open from 7:00AM to 3:30PM every day.
+Mrs. Martin - Library Media Tech, is available to help students with their research, library book and textbook needs.

-Please keep in mind that a PVHS student ID card is required to be on campus, check out textbooks, library books and to use the computer lab.
+Please keep in mind that a PVHS student ID card is required to be on campus, check out textbooks, library books and Chromebooks.

-We offer an electronic card catalog system on three floor computers to assist you with locating library book titles.
-You can also access our electronic card catalog system - showing all current library books available at our site - from our page on the school website.
-Listed in our "Links" section you can view the card catalog system by clicking the "Destiny Catalog" search link.
-At the Welcome Page, just click on Paloma Valley High School.
+We offer an electronic card catalog system on our floor computer to assist you with locating library book titles.
+You can also access our electronic card catalog system - showing all current library books available at our site - from the school website.
+Listed in the "Students" section, click on "Tools & Resources", then click on the "Destiny" icon.
+Once there you can view the card catalog system to search for books.

-Library Books:
+Library Textbooks:

 All library books are due three weeks from the check-out date.
 Students have the option of renewing them for an additional three weeks if needed.
 Core Textbooks are due at the end of the semester or school year depending on the course.
-English novels are checked out according to a rotation schedule.
+English novels are checked out as needed per EA teachers.
 Novels are due at the conclusion of the coursework assigned by your English teacher.

 You become the caretaker of all library books/textbooks checked out to you.
+Students are responsible for maintaining their textbooks in good condition.
 Any misuse of these materials will result in fines being assessed to your account.
 Fines vary depending on the extent of the damage.
 You are advised not to leave any materials in your classrooms.
 Do not allow friends to borrow your books.
 Do not let your teacher collect & return your books for you.
 When returning books, please do not leave them on the counter, you must be assisted by a Media Center staff member who will scan in your books while you wait for clearance verification.

 It is advisable to occasionally check on your account with the Media Center staff.
 Book fines range from \$3.00 to the full price of the book.
-Textbook prices range anywhere from \$11 and up to \$150.00 each.
+Textbook prices range anywhere from \$6 and up to \$250.00 each.
 Know your books and know where you store them.
 All materials checked out on your account are due at the time of withdrawal from Paloma Valley High School or the end of the school year.
 It is suggested that you contact the Media Center prior to your departure for a list of all items on your account.